cwchentw/lightweight-cms/content/reference/concept.md

 ## Widgets

+Widgets in web pages are purely conceptual, which are HTML elements with different styling under the hood.
+Here we introduce the widgets seen in *default* theme of Lightweight CMS.

 ### Navbars

 Navbars in a website let site visitors navigate through a site.
+They are thin horizontal widgets placed at the top of web pages mostly, may be sticky or not.
+Ideal navbars direct site users to relevant pages within smoothly.

+### Footers

-Many sites put both top navbars and bottom navbars on their pages.
-Top navbars direct site users to relevant pages within while bottom ones provide site information like terms and conditions, privacy policy, links to social media.
+As the name implies, footers are placed at the bottom of web pages, which provide site information like a copyright text, terms and conditions, privacy policy, links to social media and hiring announcement.
+It would be better to consider footers functional and optional information widgets.

-*Default* theme of Lightweight CMS utilizes navbars in Bootstrap 5 as top navbars and doesn't provide bottom navbars.

 ### Breadcrumbs

-Breadcrumbs work as navigation schemes for site visitors from current pages (either sections or posts) to home pages.
-Although they are optional and purely functional.
-Those web widgets benefit SEO as well.
+Breadcrumbs work as navigation schemes for site visitors from current pages (either sections or posts) to home pages hierarchically.
+Although those web widgets are optional and purely functional, they benefit SEO as well.

 In Lightweight CMS, a breadcrumb of a page is an array of links from a home page to current page.